Hoshiharetsu/dat-202_sp20/week09/README.md

 ## <span id="announcements">Announcements</span>

 Let's check in, see how we're all doing.

+Hey, I'm attending [this](https://csvconf.com/) after the semester's over.
+(Usually I can't, because it's in Portland, but now it's online!)
+Feel free to join me, virtually. :)

 This question remains open for the rest of the semester: Are we all OK with talking about COVID-19 statistics and forecasts in class?
 I've received some "yes" answers via the survey and email, but _anyone can say no at any time_ and we will not talk about it.
 (If it gets to a point where _I_ have to say "no," I also will.)

 ## <span id="readings">Homework/Readings</span>

-Continue conversation from Slack?
+Continue conversation from Slack.

 We'll share data sets that you've found for inclusion in our CCAC Data Analytics "datasets" repository (and I have alternate ideas for anyone who doesn't have data sets to share).